kcodedev/mkdocs/docs/IG/3-hardware/output-devices/printers.md

 > Printers are output devices that create **hard copies**.

 ## How do printers "Understand" data?
-Software on the computer converts documents into **dot patterns** for inkjet and laser printers, while slicing software transforms 3D models into **G-code** for 3D printers, before sending the data to the respective printers.
+Software on the computer converts documents into **dot patterns**—grids of tiny dots that represent text and images—for inkjet and laser printers.
+These patterns tell the printer exactly where to place ink or toner on the page.
+Meanwhile, slicing software transforms 3D models into **G-code**, a set of instructions that guide the 3D printer on how to move, layer by layer, and deposit material to build the object.
+All this processed data is then sent to the respective printers for execution.

 <img src="https://upload.wikimedia.org/wikipedia/commons/8/86/Microscope_ink_05.jpg" alt="Microscope ink" width="300"> <img src="https://upload.wikimedia.org/wikipedia/commons/1/1e/Supports_in_3D_printing.png" alt="Supports in 3D printing" width="300">